-F5 Turbine Nosecone Assembly - Includes new spindle/collet, wave/plate Washers, 24 Vane Impeller, Ceramic Bearings - Both rear & front flanged (sealed for dust & debris protection, lube-free, radial or angular designed with o-rIngs), 7 jet port injector manifold, Fluted brass nosecone with 10 seated exhaust ports, New housing o-ring.
+F5 Turbine Nosecone Assembly - Includes new spindle/collet, wave/plate Washers, 24 Vane Impeller, Ceramic Bearings - Both rear & front flanged (sealed for dust & debris protection, lube-free, radial designed with o-rIngs), 7 jet port injector manifold, Fluted brass nosecone with 10 seated exhaust ports, New housing o-ring.
 Fully Assembled, just screw on to the Vortex F5 housing.
 Your choice of bearing and spindle type.

 Ceramic Bearings are ideal for the Vortex F5.
 They are superior to common steel bearings in many ways.
 Ceramic is the perfect material for obtaining higher RPM (faster speed).

 Ceramic balls require less lubricant and have a greater hardness than steel balls which will contribute to increased bearing life.
 Thermal properties of ceramic ball bearings are better than steel resulting in less heat generation at higher speeds.

 Ceramic bearing assemblies use ceramic balls but they are constructed with steel inner and outer rings.
 Ceramic balls weigh up to 40% less than steel balls.
 This reduces centrifugal loading thus ceramic bearings can operate up to 50% faster than conventional bearings.
 This means that the outer race groove exerts less force against the ball as the bearing spins, reducing the friction and rolling resistance.
 The lighter ball allows the bearing to spin faster, and uses less energy to maintain the speed.

 By not having to insert burs by pressing them down on a hard surface like other carving tools on the market, radial bearings can be utilized instead of angular bearings.
 Radial bearings are better suited for carving on the sides, unlike angular bearings which are primarily used for drilling.